Hamline University: Residence halls and dining

-Residence halls

 Drew Hall houses 200 undergraduate men and women.
 The hall is staffed by resident advisors on each floor, an assistant hall director and one area coordinator.
 Drew was built in 1946 as a men's residence after a donation by Charles M. Drew.

 Manor Hall is the oldest dormitory on the campus.
 It was built in 1922 as a women's dormitory, although today it is co-ed.
 Manor is home to second-, third- and fourth-year undergraduates.

 Sorin Hall was built in 1958 and houses just over 100 men and women on single-gender floors, including two female floors and one male floor.

 Osborn, Peterson and Schilling Residence Halls collectively known as the Heights, are identical buildings built in the late 1960s.
 Each houses nearly 100 first-year men and women.

-Dining facilities

 The primary dining hall is located in The Carol Young Anderson and Dennis L. Anderson Center, often referred to as Anderson.
 The facility is operated by a private food management firm, ARAMARK.
-The dining hall is all-you-can eat, charging a flat rate for entry, regardless of how much food is consumed.
+The dining hall is all-you-can-eat, charging a flat rate for entry, regardless of how much food is consumed.
 Meal plans are available for students.
 Included in the purchase of a meal plan is a certain amount of money that can be used at other facilities on campus ("declining balance" dollars).
 This money can be spent by using the student ID card like a debit card.

 Newspaper and other publications

 Hamline's student newspaper is The Oracle.
-The Oracle was founded in 1888 and has been published regularly ever since.
+It was founded in 1888 and has been published regularly ever since.
 The paper began as a monthly journal of letters and evolved into a weekly college newspaper.
 The Oracle receives its funding from and is published by the Student Media Board, which serves as an umbrella organization for the Liner, the university's yearbook, the Fulcrum, the university's literary magazine, and Hamline University Radio.

 Athletics

+Hamline athletics teams are nicknamed the Pipers.
+The University is a member of the NCAA Division III Minnesota Intercollegiate Athletic Conference (MIAC).